Youhanabad

+2015 Church Bombings

 Two churches were attacked on 15 March 2015, a Sunday, by suicide bombers.
 At least 15 people, including two policemen, were killed and 78 injured, 30 of them critically but Akash Bashir sacrificed his life and bravely fought against a suicide bomber, saving 1500 people in a church.
 Recently, Pope Francis named him a "Servant of God" for the great sacrifice he made in saving innocent human lives from this brutal terrorist attack.
 The militant Islamist group Jamaat-ul-Ahrar said they were behind the attacks.
 An enraged Christian mob killed two Muslims, in an instance of street vigilantism, and later it was revealed that the two Muslims were innocent though eyewitnesses claim the individuals were involved in the attack.
 Later, 40 Christians were arrested and 2 were killed by Punjab police torture.
 After that, Punjab police started to raid Christian houses to arrest more people, and Youhanabad had almost become a devastated zone.